 Name: Date:

-role stereotypes - for example, girls as being "for girls" or boys or men or boys."
-You can take pictures of the ne and find examples of things or people that fulfill gender is or women doing the kinds of things the class identified doing the kinds of things the class identified as being "for se and attach them to your homework sheet, or provide e internet or just people who live at home or visit you.
+role stereotypes - for examp as being "for girls" or boys o boys."
+You can take pictures or home and find examples of things or people ole, girls or women doing the kinds of things t r men doing the kinds of things the class iden of these and attach them to your homework oks, the internet or just people who live at ho the class identified ntified as being "for sheet, or provide

 Example One:

 Example Two:

 the "boy" list.
-Again, you can take p examples in the space provided. women doing things that would more likely be listed on oictures of these and attach them to this sheet, or provide
+Again, you can examples in the space provid likely be listed on is sheet, or provide

 Example One:

 Example Two: